-One year rabies vaccinations are provided at the Davidson County Animal Shelter for $10 any day of the week, during business hours.
-No appointment is necessary, but please call ahead to ensure a Certified Rabies Vaccinator is available.
+One year rabies vaccinations are provided at the Davidson County Animal Shelter for $5 any day of the week, during business hours.
+No appointment is necessary.
+All counties welcome.

 North Carolina rabies law requires that all owned dogs, cats, and ferrets must be vaccinated against rabies by four months of age (NCGS 130A-185).
 One vaccine is not enough; rabies vaccinations must be kept current.
 Even if your pet is "inside only", they must have a rabies vaccine up to date.